alfonsof/google-cloud-java-examples/gcloudstoragelistallparam/README.md

 This folder contains a Java application example that handles Cloud Storage buckets on Google Cloud Platform (GCP).

-List all Cloud Storage buckets and the files they contain for a Google Cloud Project.
+List information about all Cloud Storage buckets and the objects that they contain in a Google Cloud Project.

+The user must provide the credentials using the application parameters.

 ## Requirements